Make an “Anything-Product"

 How, where, and what for can the product be used?

-Cement is an anything-product that scores well on the outcome – but not the limitation – lever.
+Cement is an anything-product that scores well on the outcome lever – but not the limitation lever.
 Cement is very durable and can be shaped into any form possible, which is why it’s one of the world’s most used building materials.
-However, it’s also heavy to transport and impossible to remodel once it has fixed, which is why it’s rarely used for anything but buildings.
-Cement has many possible outcomes but many limitations of use.
+However, cement is also heavy to transport and impossible to remodel once it has fixed, which is why it’s rarely used for anything but buildings.
+Cement has many possible outcomes, but many limitations of use.

-Dropbox is a product that scores well on the limitation – but not the outcome – lever.
-It can be used to store any kind of file.
+Dropbox is a product that scores well on the limitation lever – but not the outcome lever.
+Dropbox can be used to store any kind of file.
 But there is no variation in the outcome Dropbox produces.
 You store and share a file, and that’s it.
 Dropbox has few limitations of use, but few possible outcomes.

 Expanding the market for a product is a challenge in creativity.
-To discover novel ways to push the boundaries of the product’s 1) possible outcomes, or its 2) limitations of use.
+It’s about discovering novel ways to push the boundaries of your product’s:

 Market size = #Possible outcomes – Limitations of use